 Not only is a side-hinged garage door ideal for those with accessibility or mobility concerns, but they are also highly secure — particularly insulated models.
 It is important to ensure that there are multiple locking mechanisms in place to maximise security and provide even stronger protection from brute force attacks.

 If security is your primary concern when buying a new garage door, the team at Doormatic Garage Doors is here to advise.
 We can help you find the ideal high security garage door to suit your home and your lifestyle, providing professional installation of the highest standards.
-To find out more about the security features of the garage doors we supply across the UK, contact us today.
+To find out more about the security features of the garage doors we supply across the UK or for more specific garage door prices, contact us today.